raspberrypilearning/brain-game/en/step_7.md

 --- task ---

-Create a new sprite called 'Result', and give it a 'tick' and a 'cross' costume.
+Create a new sprite called 'Result', and give it a 'tick/check' and a 'cross' costume.

 ![Sprite with tick and cross costumes](images/brain-result.png)